 - Using our live chat feature.
 It’s available from any page of this website.

 - Filling in our online claim form.
 When you do, we’ll call you back at a convenient time.

 - Or you could email us at firstname.lastname@example.org.

 Thanks for taking the time to read this guide which explains when you could sue your employer for negligence.
-Hopefully you now have all of the information to be able to decide whether you’ll begin a claim.
+Hopefully, you now have all of the information to decide whether you’ll begin a claim.
 To help you further, we’ve listed some more useful resources and guides below.

-The Health and Safety at Work Act 1974 – The primary piece of legislation designed to ensure staff’s well-being while at work.
+The Health and Safety at Work Act 1974 – The primary legislation designed to ensure staff’s well-being while at work.

-Employer Liability (Compulsory Insurance) Act 1969 – Legislation is used to ensure employers can pay compensation for injury claims because they have adequate insurance.
+Employer Liability (Compulsory Insurance) Act 1969 – Legislation ensures employers can pay compensation for injury claims because they have adequate insurance.